 Use With Mice

 Sliding palm rests are also effective in reducing wrist pain associated with mice.
 Your hands remain aligned while eliminating painful horizontal deviations of the wrist

 Fixed Palm Rests

-The Freedom comes with an optional set of Fixed Palm Rest inserts for your preferred choice.
-The fixed palm rests and sliding palm rests are interchangeable with one another giving you the option of swapping them anytime.
+The Freedom may be used with an additional and optional set of Fixed Palm Rests for your preferred choice.
+The Fixed Palm Rests and Sliding Palm Rests are interchangeable with one another at any time without any tools or fixings required.

 Fixed Palm Rests are provided as an alternative to the Sliding Palm Rests.
-They are designed to fit snuggly inside the slider bay.
-They are removable and interchangeable with the Sliders at any time.
+They are designed to fit snuggly inside the slider bay, and are interchangeable with the Sliding Palm Rests at any time.

-The Sliding Palm Rests are given plenty of room for movement in the slider bay.
-Swap these for the Fixed Palm Rests at any time.
+The Sliding Palm Rests are given plenty of room for movement in their slider bay.
+Swap these for the optional Fixed Palm Rests at any time.

 Why an offset ZXCV row?

 Both the home ASDF and bottom ZXCV rows already have symmetrical finger reach to each of their keys.
 The ZXCV row is evenly offset to the home ASDF row.
 So we've kept their original positions allowing you to type like you are used to.

 As for the QWER and 1234 rows?